Code-Institute-Submissions/Wxrren-GamerLeague/README.md

 * Home page changes

-For the home page I was going to initially have 3 cards showing a different game - once clicked these would take you to a page with more dummy tournaments similar to the "upcoming tournaments" section - After discussing this with my mentor we agreed it was a bit too much and to keep it simple.
-Instead I opted fo the multiple games to be shown in the gallery page and use the games section instead to give more identity and content to the site.
-I chose to do an about us section with a brief description of the team behind the site and then embedded 2 videos to give the website a professional identity.
+Initially for the homepage, I had planned to have 3 cards each displaying different games - once clicked these would take you to a single page with more dummy tournaments similar to the "upcoming tournaments" section - After discussing this with my mentor we agreed it was a bit too much and to keep it simple.
+Instead I opted for the multiple games to be shown in the "gallery page" and use the games section instead to give more identity and content to the site.
+I chose to do an "about us" section with a brief description of the team behind the site and then embedded 2 videos to give the website a professional identity.
 One was a tutorial from a professional coach in ESports and another was a breakdown of a recent Esports tournament on a talkshow held by retired Esports pros.
 I felt this would help give the site an identity of a professional gaming league.

 ### Gallery Page - Wireframe for Desktop, Tablet and Mobile.
 ![An images showing the website wireframes across different devices](ux/wireframes/gallery-page-wireframes.png "Gallery Page Wireframe")